Sulav182/in-vehicle-security/README.md

 ### Files used
 #### Section 1
-- Plaintext_send_1 : Sends data via can bus without any encryption or authentication with can id 0x01.
+- Plaintext_alice : Sends data via can bus without any encryption or authentication with can id 0x01.
-- Plaintext_send_2 : Sends data via can bus without any encryption or authentication with can id 0x01.
+- Plaintext_charlie : Sends data via can bus without any encryption or authentication with can id 0x01.
-- Plaintext_receive_check: Receives data from both of the above code, both with can id 0x01.
+- Plaintext_bob: Receives data from both of the above code, both with can id 0x01.
 Cannot differentiate between the sender and attacker.

 #### Section 2
-- Poly_send_1 : Sends data via can bus with authentication using poly 1305.
+- Poly_alice : Sends data via can bus with authentication using poly 1305.
 Only the sender and receiver has the key and nonce.
-- Poly_send_2: Sends the data via the can bus with authentication using poly 1305 as well.
+- Poly_charlie: Sends the data via the can bus with authentication using poly 1305 as well.
 But it does not have the original key and nonce, so it uses random value for key and nonce and sends the data.
-- Poly_receive_check : Receives the data from both the above code.
+- Poly_bob : Receives the data from both the above code.
 Generates MAC itself using key and nonce on the received data.
 Compares it with MAC of received data.
 It matches in the first case, but not in the second case.
 This shows that the data from the second file came from the attacker.

-#### Section
+#### Section 3
-- CahchaPoly_send_1 : Sends data via can bus with encryption and authentication using chachapoly protocol.
+- CahchaPoly_alice : Sends data via can bus with encryption and authentication using chachapoly protocol.
 Only the sender and  receiver has the key and iv.
-- ChachaPoly_send_2: Sends the data via the can bus with authentication using chachapoly as well.
+- ChachaPoly_charlie: Sends the data via the can bus with authentication using chachapoly as well.
 But it does not have the original key and iv, so it uses random value for key and nonce and sends the data.
-- ChachaPoly_receive_check : Receives the data from both the above code.
+- ChachaPoly_bob : Receives the data from both the above code.
 Decrypts the data using key and iv.
 Compares it with MAC of received data.
 It matches in the first case, but not in the second case.
 This shows that the data from the second file came from the attacker.

+#### Optional
+You can store the key and iv inside the arduino to mimic the setup inside a car.
+We use EEPROM to store the value inside arduino.
+To do so, do the following steps:
+- Uncomment Block C for Alice and Bob in section 3 and upload the code.
+This saves the key and iv inside the EEPROM of arduino.
+- Comment Block A and Block C, and uncomment Block B and Block D for Alice and Bob in section 3 and upload the code again.
+Now the arduino uses the saved value of key and iv to encrypt/decrypt the data.